 In epicycloidal gear one toothed wheel is caused to rotate about the circumference of another.
-The Pinion 1 in S.M.
-268 engages with the Gear Wheel 2, and is carried on a shaft journalled in a $1\frac{1}{2}$ Strip 3 bolted to a Contrate Wheel 4, which rotates freely upon the vertical Rod.
+The Pinion 1 in this detail engages with the Gear Wheel 2, and is carried on a shaft journalled in a 11⁄2 Strip 3 bolted to a Contrate Wheel 4, which rotates freely upon the vertical Rod.
 The latter may be secured in position, so preventing the Gear Wheel 2 from turning, or it may be rotated at a different speed-or in an opposite direction-to the Contrate Wheel 4.
 The number of revolutions described by the Pinion 1 always exceeds that of the Contrate 4, but the speed ratio varies according to the sizes of the Pinion and Gear Wheel 2, and to the movement (if any) of the latter.